 9.17.1 Positions:

 Race numbers must be displayed in accordance with Motorsport UK Yearbook Regulation J4 or Q11.5.
-When using J4 option, Competitors must display competition numbers on a CTCRC number background.
+When using the J4 option, Competitors must display competition numbers on a CTCRC number background.

 Race numbers shall be a three-digit number.
 The first digit of the three-digit number will always be 1.
 For example, 101, 126.